-Llanfair Surgery, Llandovery and Meddygfa Cadog (Branch), Llangadog - MAR Charts, Dosette Boxes, JIC Packs, Appliances for diabetic patients.
+Llanfair Surgery, Llandovery and Meddygfa Cadog (Branch), Llangadog - Medicine Administration Record (MAR) Charts, Dosette Boxes, Just in Case Packs, Appliances for diabetic patients.

 As can be seen from map 10.2.2 the 13 pharmacies are based within areas of highest population density.
 There are multiple pharmacies located within the town centre of Carmarthen, which has the highest population density in the area.
 It should be noted that where premises are close to each other the symbols will overlap.